930868/930868/README.md

 ---
 ### About Me

-  - 🏐 Playing volleyball and athlete rutines
+  - 🏐 Playing volleyball and following athlete routine
   - 🎹 5 years of piano experience
   - 📖 From fantasy novels to science papers
   - 🌟 Lighting systems with Daslight and QLC+